igorguida/homeassistant-configuration/README.md

 Home assistant Configuration (YAMLs)

-This is my Home Assistant Configuration created with hasbian on a Raspberry Pi 3.
+This is my Home Assistant Configuration created with hasbian on a Raspberry Pi 3 model B.

 - Android Devices (iPads, iPods, iPhones)